CSpanias/cspanias.github.io/_posts/2023-12-18-DVWA - Javascript.md

     Serving HTTP on 0.0.0.0 port 8888 (http://0.0.0.0:8888/) ...
     ```

-6. Once the HTTP is up, we must create a *Match and Replace rule*:
+6. Once the HTTP server is up, we can create a *Match and Replace rule*:

     ![](proxy_settings_config.png)